JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 A few hints have already been given to ensure one does not drain the browser; consider assessing the performances of the widget as it is being built.
 Always try and imagine what happens under the hood of the htmlwidget as you build it; it often reveals potential bottlenecks and solutions.

-Remember that data passed to `htmlwidgets::createWidget` is 1) loaded into R, 2) serialised to \index{JSON}, 3) embedded into the HTML output, 4) read back in with JavaScript, which adds some overhead considering it might be read into JavaScript directly.
+Remember that data passed to `htmlwidgets::createWidget` is 1) loaded into R, 2) serialised to JSON\index{JSON}, 3) embedded into the HTML output, 4) read back in with JavaScript, which adds some overhead considering it might be read into JavaScript directly.
 This will not be a problem for most visualisations but might become one when that data is large.
 Indeed, there are sometimes more efficient ways to load data into web browsers where it is needed for the visualisation.

 Consider for instance, geographic features (topoJSON and GeoJSON), why load them into R if it is to then re-serialise it to JSON?